WKPS: WSHR (South Halls Radio)

-Establishment of WKPS
+WKPS

 A growing number of students in the early 1990s, having become aware of the lack of student broadcasting options on WPSU and disillusioned with their options, decided to give student radio another try.
 A small group, led by Jeff Ecker, asked the university to provide funding to begin a brand-new student-run radio station in the tradition of WDFM prior to its professionalization.
 The new station would seek to serve the listening community by providing alternative and cultural programming not found in local commercial radio.
 WKPS went on the air on Halloween on Tuesday, October 31, 1995.
 The first song ever played on its airwaves was "Please Play This Song on the Radio" by NOFX.

 WKPS was chartered as a student club under Penn State's Office of Student Affairs in order to avoid a fate similar to that of WDFM, which had been created as a subsidiary of the College of Communications.
 Though this move would prove problematic for the radio station in the future, it was ultimately heralded as the decision which would keep the station firmly within the students' grasp.
-Lacking in any professional oversight, the early radio station relied heavily on the staff of WPSU-FM 91.5 FM, with whom they shared the University-rented James building (also shared by the Daily Collegian).
+Lacking in any professional oversight, the early radio station relied heavily on the staff of WPSU 91.5 FM, with whom they shared the University-rented James building, which was also shared by the Daily Collegian, the university's student newspaper.
 Any oversight and support were extremely short-lived, however: WPSU relocated in May 1998.

-As per its FCC licensure, WKPS tweaked the original goals of WDFM, citing primarily the need to provide for the State College community and Penn State students with public service; secondarily, the need to provide a hands-on, co-curricular learning environment for students of any academic major interested in broadcast media; and finally, to provide a recreational extracurricular activity for students.
+According to its Federal Communications Commission, WKPS tweaked the original goals of WDFM, citing primarily the need to provide for the State College community and Penn State students with public service; secondarily, the need to provide a hands-on, co-curricular learning environment for students of any academic major interested in broadcast media; and finally, to provide a recreational extracurricular activity for students.
 Therefore, WKPS was open to students of all majors, not specifically those in the College of Communications for broadcast media.
 The station offered opportunities that the previous student radio stations hadn't seen including, in 1999, the start of students broadcasting Penn State football, and in 2001, the start of internet web-streaming of the station.

-Incidentally, "WKPS" was the fictitious student radio station featured in the 1990 film "Pump Up The Volume" starring Christian Slater.